top of page

 Because they are so slippery, snow and ice can build up and then slide off in heavy sheets without warning, flattening whatever (or whomever) is below.
 That’s why most metal roofs in Wisconsin need snow guards or snow rail systems to prevent sudden avalanches.

-These aren’t optional.
+These usually aren’t optional.
 Without them, snow sliding off your roof can damage landscaping, crush gutters, or injure someone you care about.
 Even with guards installed, they’re not foolproof.
 Poorly-installed systems or cheap materials can still fail, putting more than your wallet at risk.

 Snow management systems also add to the already steep price tag of a metal roof.
 Depending on your setup: